Best Online Master’s in Media Communications 2021

 There are two types of institutional accreditation: regional and national.
 For liberal arts and research institutions, including those that offer communications master's programs, regional accreditation remains the highest standard.
-In addition to regional accreditation, some programs within an institution pursue programmatic accreditation, a specialized review of the program's standards and methods.

 The Department of Education (ED) and Council for Higher Education Accreditation (CHEA) oversee the accreditation process, certifying accrediting agencies to ensure they offer authoritative reviews of institutions.
 Prospective students can review the ED accreditation list or CHEA accreditation list to find out whether their potential school holds accreditation.